contactpromptopsai-coder/qa-ai-prompt-examples/automation/README.md

 ---

-These are simplified examples from a larger QA-focused prompt pack.
+If this prompt is useful, the main README links to a complete QA prompt toolkit.